What is an Online Flex Loan?Published on January 7, 2022 by Daniel Azzoli

 6. Pay What You Use

-Your payments are based off your use plus any applicable interest and/or fees — not the total line of credit limit you’re given.
+Your payments on online flex loans are based off your use plus any applicable interest and/or fees — not the total line of credit limit you’re given.

 7. Ability to Redraw